ramonaharrison/ar-workshop/slides.md

 # About this workshop

 - We're going to build an AR Stickers app using ARCore and Sceneform.
-- We'll cover AR fundamentals, drawing 3D shapes, importing and editing 3D models, user interactions, augmented faces, and cloud anchors.
+- We'll cover AR fundamentals, drawing 3D shapes, importing and editing 3D models, user interactions, and augmented faces.

 ---